-4. The defined outputs will in most of the cases depend on the parameters of the task, as you do not want to override your files from different tasks.
-The cumbersome work of keeping track of the correct outputs can be handled by b2luigi, which will also help you ordering your files at no cost.
+4. The defined output file names will in most of the cases depend on the parameters of the task, as you do not want to override your files from different tasks.
+However this means, you always need to include all parameters in the file name to keep them different.
+This cumbersome work can be handled by b2luigi automatically, which will also help you ordering your files at no cost.
 This is especially useful in larger projects, when many people are defining and executing tasks.